Mlivar08/Biomedical-image-analysis-portfolio/brain-edema-segmentation/README.md

 # Quantitative MRI-Based Analysis of Brain Edema Using Segmentation Masks

 This project presents a quantitative image analysis pipeline for the study of brain edema from 3D magnetic resonance imaging (MRI) data.
-Using expert-curated segmentation masks, the workflow extracts edema volume, anatomical distribution, and geometric lesion descriptors: longest axis.
+Using expert-curated segmentation masks, the workflow extracts edema volume, anatomical distribution, and geometric lesion descriptor: longest axis.

 ## Dataset Description